Hypertension: Measurement technique

-For an accurate diagnosis of hypertension to be made, it is essential for proper blood pressure measurement technique to be used.
+For an accurate diagnosis of hypertension to be made, proper blood pressure measurement technique must be used.
 Improper measurement of blood pressure is common and can change the blood pressure reading by up to 10 mmHg, which can lead to misdiagnosis and misclassification of hypertension.

-Correct blood pressure measurement technique involves several steps.
-Proper blood pressure measurement requires the person whose blood pressure is being measured to sit quietly for at least five minutes which is then followed by application of a properly fitted blood pressure cuff to a bare upper arm.
+The correct blood pressure measurement technique involves several steps.
+Proper blood pressure measurement requires the person whose blood pressure is being measured to sit quietly for at least five minutes, which is then followed by the application of a properly fitted blood pressure cuff to a bare upper arm.
 The person should be seated with their back supported, feet flat on the floor, and with their legs uncrossed.
 The person whose blood pressure is being measured should avoid talking or moving during this process.
 The arm being measured should be supported on a flat surface at the level of the heart.
 Blood pressure measurement should be done in a quiet room so the medical professional checking the blood pressure can hear the Korotkoff sounds while listening to the brachial artery with a stethoscope for accurate blood pressure measurements.
 The blood pressure cuff should be deflated slowly (2–3 mmHg per second) while listening for the Korotkoff sounds.
 The bladder should be emptied before a person's blood pressure is measured since this can increase blood pressure by up to 15/10 mmHg.
 Multiple blood pressure readings (at least two) spaced 1–2 minutes apart should be obtained to ensure accuracy.
 Ambulatory blood pressure monitoring over 12 to 24 hours is the most accurate method to confirm the diagnosis.
-An exception to this is those with very high blood pressure readings especially when there is poor organ function.
+An exception to this is those with very high blood pressure readings, especially when there is poor organ function.

 With the availability of 24-hour ambulatory blood pressure monitors and home blood pressure machines, the importance of not wrongly diagnosing those who have white coat hypertension has led to a change in protocols.
-In the United Kingdom, current best practice is to follow up a single raised clinic reading with ambulatory measurement, or less ideally with home blood pressure monitoring over the course of 7 days.
+In the United Kingdom, the current best practice is to follow up a single raised clinic reading with ambulatory measurement, or, less ideally, with home blood pressure monitoring over 7 days.
 The United States Preventive Services Task Force also recommends getting measurements outside of the healthcare environment.
 Pseudohypertension in the elderly or noncompressibility artery syndrome may also require consideration.
-This condition is believed to be due to calcification of the arteries resulting in abnormally high blood pressure readings with a blood pressure cuff while intra arterial measurements of blood pressure are normal.
+This condition is believed to be due to calcification of the arteries, resulting in abnormally high blood pressure readings with a blood pressure cuff, while intra-arterial measurements of blood pressure are normal.
 Orthostatic hypertension is when blood pressure increases upon standing.